Frenchmen were well-known for defending their honor by dueling. In fact, according to one historian:

 The duel was not an ordinary one as it was to take place midair with each man firing from his own balloon.
 However, the reason for the balloon duel was ordinary.
 It originated over a celebrated opera dancer at the Paris Opera named Mademoiselle Tirevit.
 She was being kept by Monsieur de Grandpré but became involved with Monsieur le Pique.
 Both men laid claim to Tirevit’s heart, and it was decided the only way the men could resolve the situation was with a balloon duel.

 To ensure it was fair, the men constructed identical balloons.
-The men also decided to use blunderbusses, and instead of firing at each other, they decided to fire at the balloon themselves.
+They also decided to use blunderbusses, and instead of firing at each other, they decided to fire at the balloon themselves.
 The idea was that the shot would hit the balloon, which in turn would cause the balloon’s gas to escape and bring down the balloon.

 On 3 May 1808, the day appointed for the balloon duel, the two duelers entered their respective balloon cars accompanied by their seconds.
 At nine o’clock in the morning the cords securing the balloons to the ground were cut.
 The balloons then ascended from the gardens of Tuileries surrounded by a crowd of curious onlookers.
 At the time, many of the onlookers thought they were observing a balloon race and sent the balloons off with cheers.